Parent guide

 The same kind of mistake keeps coming back

-If the student keeps making sign errors, fraction mistakes, or rearranging slips across different chapters, the issue is not the chapter.
-It is the underlying method.
+If the same sign error, fraction slip, or rearranging mistake keeps appearing across different chapters, the issue is not that chapter.
+It is the step underneath.

 Sign 2